mesalock-linux/gbdt-rs/README.md

-# gbdt-rs
+# MesaTEE GBDT-RS

 [![Build Status](https://ci.mesalock-linux.org/api/badges/mesalock-linux/gbdt-rs/status.svg)](https://ci.mesalock-linux.org/mesalock-linux/gbdt-rs)
 [![codecov](https://codecov.io/gh/mesalock-linux/gbdt-rs/branch/master/graph/badge.svg)](https://codecov.io/gh/mesalock-linux/gbdt-rs)

-gbdt-rs is a gradient boost decision tree library written in Safe Rust.
+MesaTEE GBDT-RS is a gradient boost decision tree library written in Safe Rust.
 There is no unsafe rust code in the library.

-gbdt-rs provides the training and inference capabilities.
+MesaTEE GBDT-RS provides the training and inference capabilities.
 And it can use the models trained by [xgboost](https://xgboost.readthedocs.io/en/latest/) to do inference tasks.

 New!
-The gbdt-rs [paper](gbdt.pdf) has been [accepted by IEEE S&P'19](https://www.ieee-security.org/TC/SP2019/program-posters.html)!
+The MesaTEE GBDT-RS [paper](gbdt.pdf) has been [accepted by IEEE S&P'19](https://www.ieee-security.org/TC/SP2019/program-posters.html)!

 # Supported Task